Skip to main content

 As senior expert and team leader in accident research, I carry the overall responsibility for Bosch accident research worldwide.

-On the basis of real-world traffic accidents, I derive the strategic goals for products of the business and regional units of Bosch.
+Using real-world traffic accidents as a basis, I derive the strategic goals for products of the Bosch business and regional units.
 In addition to my international activities, I also participate in committees and publicly funded projects.

-My current research focus is the conception of a simulation environment for the evaluation of automated driving functions.
+My current research focus is the design of a simulation environment for evaluating automated driving functions.
 To do this, I build a link between data from traffic observations and conventional on-the-spot investigated crash data.

 Curriculum vitae

-2. Lateral velocity estimation: Series development of a lateral speed estimator for the improved release of restraint systems in the event of a side impact or a rollover operation in a passenger car (Combined Active and Passive Safety)
+Lateral velocity estimation: Series development of a lateral speed estimator for the improved release of restraint systems in the event of a side impact or a rollover operation in a passenger car (Combined Active and Passive Safety).

-3. Interior Occupant Classification: Series development becoming the world's first interior occupant classification system for adaptive triggering of passive restraint systems at Bosch
+Interior Occupant Classification: Series development becoming the world's first interior occupant classification system for adaptive triggering of passive restraint systems at Bosch.

-4. Tire pressure monitoring: Research and development for a tire pressure monitoring system of heavy commercial vehicles using neural networks at Daimler AG
+Tire pressure monitoring: Research and development for a tire pressure monitoring system of heavy commercial vehicles using neural networks at Daimler AG.

 Selected publications